KlausC/CommutativeRings.jl/README.md

 `Frac(ℤ[x])`, the rational functions with integer coefficients, or `GF(64)[:x]`, polynomials over the Galois field.
 The quotient rings include ideals, which are of major importance with multivariate polynomials.

-The mentioned examples are elemetary examples for ring structures.
+The mentioned examples are elementary examples for ring structures.
 The can be liberately combined to fractional fields, quotient rings, and polynomials of previously defined structures.

 So it is possible to work with rational functions, which are fractions of polynomials, where the polynomial coefficients are in ℤ/p, for example.